 Measurable: Your progress can be measured by following a half marathon training plan, for example.
 There’s no random training, it’s all leading towards your goal.

-Attainable: A half marathon in 9 months is realistic for a beginner runner – perhaps an ultramarathon or even a regular marathon would be too ambitious
+Attainable: A half marathon in 9 months is realistic for a beginner runner – perhaps an ultramarathon or even a regular marathon would be too ambitious.

-Plan for your training days and create the path of least resistance.
-For example, if you plan to run in the mornings, try to get to bed earlier, lay out your running clothes the night before, prep the coffee, and let your family know of your plans.
-If you will do your long runs on Saturday mornings, make plans to run with friends and tell family you won’t be there when they wake up.
+For example, if you plan to run in the mornings, try to get to bed earlier, lay out your running clothes the night before, prep the coffee, and let your family know your plans.

 Related: 10 Bulletproof Steps to Consistent Morning Runs